|Rating:||8.5 / 10|

 |Value for Money||1.6 / 2|

-Over the past year I have been testing and using the Altra Olympus 3.5 trail runners and I am a big fan.
-Altra like other manufactures are always on the lookout for improvements and we are now onto the Altra Olympus 4.0 which is the current model.
+Altra like other manufacturers are always on the lookout for improvements and we are now onto the Altra Olympus 4.0 which is the current model in this range.
 As is always the case I struggle to find my size 15.
 Once you go above size 12 you are one of only about 2% of the male population so it took me a few months after release to source the right size.

 So why choose the Olympus model and how good are the 4.0’s?
 The Altra Olympus 4.0 is still a zero drop shoe (your feet don’t slope from back to front) which Altra is well known for.
 I find that zero drop shoes tend to keep me more upright and I have never had any issue although some hikers do.
 Many people don’t like the zero drop feature and if you have an issue with Plantar Fasciitis then I wouldn’t recommend them.

-As far as the cushioning is concerned the Olympus 4.0 like its predecessors have 33 mm of rubber underfoot so if you haven’t used such a cushioned shoe before, the thing you will notice the first time you wear them is you feel like you are bouncing when you walk because the rubber compresses and uncompresses as you walk.
+As far as the cushioning is concerned the Olympus 4.0 like its predecessors have 33 mm of rubber underfoot so if you haven’t used such a cushioned shoe before, the thing you will notice the first time you wear them is you feel like you are bouncing when you walk because the rubber compresses and uncompresses with each step.
 This means these shoes are very, very comfortable.

 One general criticism of shoes with this amount of cushioning is that you potentially lose a bit of feel for the ground you are walking on.
 For me this isn’t an issue and I find that while there is plenty of protection you still have a good sense of the ground you are walking over.

-Gripping power is where the Altra 4.0 has really lifted its game with the lugs (Trailclaws) on the sole of the shoes being much more aggressive and providing better grip all round.
+Gripping power is where the Altra 4.0 has really lifted its game over its predecessor, the Altra Olympus 3.5, with the lugs (Trailclaws) on the sole of the shoes being much more aggressive and providing better grip all round.
 In addition Altra has put a deliberate split in the rear half of the shoe with the intent of improving flexibility and movement.
 Overall I enjoyed the new soles which has been one of the biggest changes to the Olympus range since the originals were released.

 The other main feature of Altra in general is the wide foot shaped toe box.
 One of the biggest issues I have in finding hiking shoes that suit me is finding a shoe without a narrow toe box and Altra is one of the few manufacturers that provide this.
 The Olympus 4.0 is slightly broader at the rear than the Olympus 3.5.
 If you have really skinny feet then this shoe isn’t for you.
 Having said that if you do much long distance hiking you will know that your feet can increase by a full size throughout the hike and in my case over the past few years I have permanently gone from a size 14 to a size 15 which has made shoe selection even harder.

 Like other trail running models from Altra there is still a gaiter trap system which includes a small hook at the front of the shoe and a velcro closure at the back.
 To make this work you need to add velcro to your gaiters if you are using the purpose built Altra lycra gaiters which are aimed at keep sand and debris out of the shoes but lycra gaiters aren’t for snake proofing.
-I have tried heavy duty gaiters with this shoe and while the obvious models coped (just) with heavy gaiters, the more aggressive sole on these shoes isn’t really meant for the heavier grade strap that comes with a snake proof gaiters.
+I have tried heavy duty gaiters with this shoe and while these models coped (just), the more aggressive sole on these shoes isn’t really meant for the heavier grade strap that comes with a snake proof gaiters.

 My shoes are heading towards the end of their life but still look brand new but the midsole support is wearing which is a common issue with heavily cushioned shoes.
 I’ve tried other brands in the past that have lasted around 1000-12ookm but that’s the trade off for shoe that are so comfortable.
 From my perspective, the comfort these shoes provide outweighs the shorter lifespan.
 On longer hikes I will start with a brand new pair and if I’m doing really big (1000+km hikes) I will choose another option.